 In this section, we investigate the scaling behavior of the GPU runtime with respect to the number of ray paths and the number of instrument channels.
-The GPU runtime results regarding the scaling with respect to the number of ray paths in Fig. 11 show two regimes: In the regime of small workloads (fewer than 1000 ray paths), overhead times of the order of 0.1 to 0.2 seconds become visible.
-For 32 channels and numbers of ray paths larger than 2000, the minimum amount of ray parallelism (c. f., Sect.
-3.1.5), a linear behavior with a performance of up to 7.33×10^3 rays/s can be found.
-This is even about 8% higher than the best performance found earlier for 17×10^3 rays.
-We have to mention here that we reduced the maximum size of emissivity look-up tables for this scaling analysis from 27 to 13 to host only the active gases.
+The GPU runtime results regarding the scaling with respect to the number of ray paths in Fig. 11 show two regimes: in the regime of small workloads (fewer than 1000 ray paths), overhead times of the order of 0.1 to 0.2 s become visible.
+For 32 channels and numbers of ray paths larger than 2000, which represents the minimum amount of ray parallelism (see Sect.
+3.1.5), a linear behavior with a performance of up to $7.33 \times 10^3 \, {\rm rays \, s^{-1}}$ can be found.
+This is even about 8% higher than the best performance found earlier for $17 \times 10^3 \, {\rm rays}$.
+We have to mention here that we reduced the maximum size of emissivity lookup tables for this scaling analysis from 27 to 13 to host only the active gases.